 Introduction of Demonstrator on Camera

-Rachael Allen: Demonstrating the Y-maze procedure will be Kaavya Gudapati, an undergraduate research assistant from my laboratory.
+Rachael Allen: Demonstrating the Y-maze procedure will be Stephen Phillips Kaavya Gudapati, an undergraduate research technician assistant from my laboratory.
 Demonstrating the Optomotor Response or OMR procedure will be Amber Douglass, research technician in the Allen and Feola labs.[1][2].

 INTERVIEW: Author saying the above